In the VESC Tool set:

 Assembly and mounting to a deck

 Installing assembled DAVEGA is straightforward.
 On boards with a bottom mounted VESC, you will typically want to make a small hole in the deck to route the cable.
 You may want to unpin the crimps from the cable connector to be able to route through a smaller hole.
+The cable setup video explains how to unpin the crimps.

 See the installation section in the gallery for examples of how people installed DAVEGA on their boards.